MicrosoftDocs/quantum-docs-pr/articles/user-guide/using-qsharp/working-with-qubits.md

 The `borrowing` statement is used to make qubits available for temporary use, which do not need be in a specific state.

 The borrowing mechanism allows the allocation of qubits that can be used as scratch space during a computation.
-These qubits are generally not in a clean state, i.e., they are not necessarily initialized in a known state such as $\ket{0}$.
+These qubits are generally not in a clean state, i.e., they are not necessarily initialized in a known state such as :::no-loc text="$\ket{0}$":::.
 These are often referred to as "dirty" qubits because their state is unknown and can even be entangled with other parts of the quantum computer's memory.

 The binding follows the same pattern and rules as the one in a `using` statement.